-- the Director of Finance's use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - the Director of Finance has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the Police and Crime Commissioner's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.
+In auditing the financial statements, we have concluded that the Director of Finance's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Staffordshire Commissioner ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.